rcdailey/sonarscan-dotnet/CONTRIBUTING.md

+# Contributing

-# Building new release
+## Building new release

-_TODO: This workflow should be improved_
+> ⚠️ *TODO: This workflow should be improved*

-- Clone the GitHub repository locally.
+1. Clone the GitHub repository locally.

 - Create new Git branch (feature/name-of-feature).
 - Decide what the new full version number should be.
 If it's a pre-release, use -beta suffix in version number.
 - Build and push docker image